 - Report interface – Develop a report interface where agents can review resolution time across all tickets, and drill down to the detail on trouble cases.

 - Agent interface – Enable automatic, instantaneous assignment of cases to available agents, with capability to respond to customers via commenting in the case, instant messaging, or phone and update case status.

 Once you have completed the Project Definition section of the Project Charter by completing the exercise outlined in this post, you will be ready to complete the charter by working on the project organization, project plan, and other key project considerations.

-How to "Wow" Your Clients with the Project Charter
+This post is part of the series: How to “Wow” Your Clients with the Project Charter

 The Project Charter is a foundational document for managing your project, and on small projects you can add tremendous value and even astound and impress your colleagues with a high impact Project Charter alone.